-Hannah later pointed out to me that of all the things we talked about with Evelyn that afternoon, she seemed most affected when telling us about her car.
+Of all the things we talked about with Evelyn that evening, she seemed most affected when telling us about her car.
 To her, we think, being able to drive was an important freedom.

 Trying to cheer Evelyn up, we point out that she still seems to be keeping herself busy.
 She agrees.
-I ask if that’s her secret to staying young.
+Cailin asks if that’s her secret to staying young.

-As we make our way back to Evelyn’s living room, I suddenly want to know what she would say to each problem, no matter how small, that’s weighing on my mind.
-It occurs to me how rare it is to be able to hear wisdom from a woman with 93 years of experience, especially someone like Evelyn.
-But the sun is nearly down, and I know Grammy Ball is probably past expecting us home for dinner.
-I struggle to decide what I still want to hear from Evelyn before we say goodbye.
+As we make our way back to Evelyn’s living room, we suddenly want to know what she would say to each problem, no matter how small, that’s weighing on our minds.
+It occurs to us how rare it is to be able to hear wisdom from a woman with 93 years of experience, especially someone like Evelyn.
+But the sun is nearly down, and we know Grammy Ball is probably past expecting us home for dinner.
+We struggle to decide what we still want to hear from Evelyn before we say goodbye.

 We are nearly out the door when Evelyn stops us in our tracks.
 “Wait!” she says.
 “Come with me.”
 She takes us back to her bedroom and opens up her jewelry box.
 Inside is a collection of about a dozen beaded bracelets, each one a different color.
 She begins to choose a set of bracelets to match what each of us is wearing, and puts them on our wrists.